How To Train Older Clients | Exercise.com Learn: Your Fitness Business Resource

 To train older clients, it’s important that you’re not only well-versed in geriatrics, but that you have the tools in place to make your training as effective as possible; that’s where personal training software comes into play.

-By taking advantage of the features that personal training software has to offer, you can train older clients in a way that works for them, not against them.
+By taking advantage of the features that the top personal training software has to offer, you can train older clients in a way that works for them, not against them.

 To learn how to train older clients, it’s imperative that you have a thorough understanding of what an older client is and why it’s important to offer specific training practices with them.